crate/cloud-reference/docs/overview.rst

 Organization
 ============

-The Organization page lists the organizations and projects you can access.
+The Organization Overview lists the organizations and projects you can access.

-If you follow the `tutorial`_ instructions and deploy a test cluster, your organization overview will look something like this:
+If you follow the `tutorial`_ instructions and deploy a test cluster, your Organization Overview will look something like this:

 .. image:: _assets/img/organization-overview.png
    :alt: Cloud Console organization overview

-The Organization screen consists of five tabs: *Subscriptions*, *Settings*, *Users*, the *Audit Log*, and finally *Billing*.
+The Organization Overview consists of six tabs: *Subscriptions*, *Settings*, *Users*, the *Audit Log*, *Billing*, and finally, *Regions*.
 By default it shows the Subscriptions tab, which displays two things.
 On the left, it shows the possible cloud providers and a link for creating a subscription with them.
 On the right, you will see your current subscription (if any).
 This panel also shows subscription details: the status of the subscription, the subscription ID, the subscription cloud provider, the subscription type, and finally, any clusters deployed within the subscription with their respective subscription plans.

-The *Deploy cluster* button at the bottom left of any subscription box allows you to directly deploy clusters within that subscription.
+The *Deploy cluster* button at the bottom left of any subscription panel allows you to directly deploy clusters within that subscription.
 The button with three dots at the bottom right allows you to cancel that subscription.